Medical & Scientific Advisory Board (MASAB)

 Ms. Wirth has published articles on genetic mutations while at Emory Healthcare and reductions of CHF readmissions.
 Research interests include anticoagulation, patient education and reduction of hospital admissions.
 She worked with a team of experts to develop on line curriculum, Stop the Clot: What Every Health Care Provider Should Know.
 Ms. Wirth co-authored a chapter in the third edition text book Managing Oral Anticoagulation Therapy: Clinical and Operational Guidelines.

 Daniel M. Witt, PharmD, FCCP, BCPS

-Dr. Witt is a Professor (clinical) and Vice Chair of the Department of Pharmacotherapy at the University of Utah College of Pharmacy.
+Dr. Witt is a Professor and Chair of the Department of Pharmacotherapy at the University of Utah College of Pharmacy.
 He received the B.S. degree in pharmacy from the University of Utah and the PharmD degree from the University of Washington.
 He completed a Clinical Pharmacy Residency at the University of Washington and Harborview Medical Centers, Seattle, WA, and an Advanced Residency in Primary Care and Family Medicine, University of Washington.